mikumi/FirebaseRxSwiftExtensions/README.md

 ## Convenience methods

 You can check if a snapshot has a value or not by these two extension methods.
-They operate on `Observable<FIRDataSnapshot>`
+They operate on `Observable<DataSnapshot>`

 - `rx_filterWhenExists()`
 - `rx_filterWhenNotExists()`